Hear From Previous Interns

 Juvenile Justice and Delinquency Prevention (JJDP) Act in Tennessee.

-TCCY provides administrative support and technical assistance to the Disproportionate Minority Contact (DMC) task forces in Tennessee.
+TCCY provides administrative support and technical assistance to the Racial and Ethnic Disparities task forces in Tennessee.

-Tennessee has a statewide DMC Task Force as well as several local DMC task forces.
+Tennessee has a statewide R/ED Task Force as well as several local R/ED task forces.
 The task forces consist of concerned citizens and agency

-representatives from across the state who meet periodically to address issues regarding the disproportionate number of minority children who come
+representatives from across the state who meet periodically to address issues regarding the racial and ethnic disparities in the youth justice system.

 TCCY provides budget recommendations and legislative guidance, and Ombudsman program, supports the Council on Children’s Mental Health, Second Look Com-mission, Youth Transitions Advisory Council, Home Visiting Leadership Alliance and Young Child Wellness Council, and provides training and advocacy to prevent and mitigate adverse childhood experiences (ACEs).